Small Groups

 Why Small Groups at SBPC?

 We believe a small group ministry is vital to build a community of fully devoted followers of Jesus Christ.
 God calls us to be in community and fellowship with other believers to encourage, support and challenge one another toward spiritual maturity.
-Sermon-based Small Groups are the primary vehicle for discipleship at SBPC, with an emphasis on leadership development.
+Sermon-based small groups are a primary vehicle for discipleship at SBPC.

 What is a Sermon-based Small Group?

 A small group consists of 10-14 people who meet weekly in homes to study, to share, and to support one another in their Christian lives.
+These groups are led by trained volunteers facilitators who are all SBPC members and are accountable to the Small Group Ministry.
 The studies are based on the previous weekend's sermon text using a curriculum designed from the sermon outline with additional supporting passages.
-Each group is led by trained facilitators who are accountable to the Small Group Ministry.
-A typical meeting lasts two hours including light refreshments, discussion, spiritual practices and prayer.
+A typical meeting lasts approximately two hours including light refreshments, discussion, spiritual practices and prayer.
 No homework is required.
 Groups can choose to be open to new people, or are considered full once they have enough people.

 This model enhances the effectiveness of the large group worship experience by building a discussion around application of the weekly message.
 Imagine this as a “lecture-lab” style that encourages people to personalize their insights, get feedback from group members, discover how to apply scripture to real life, and experience a deeper relationship with God through spiritual practices.
 By making the sermon text the core content for spiritual growth, the discipleship of individuals is unified under a single theme, relationships become much more significant, and the group accountability promotes personal application.